TechGroups/airuleengineblog/_posts/2025-05-06-quick-start-guide-for-ai-rule-engine.markdown

 5. **Integrate with AI**: Use machine learning models to enhance rules.
 For example, an AI model can predict customer churn and feed that data into your rule engine to trigger retention strategies.
 6. **Test Your Rules**: Simulate scenarios to ensure your rules behave as expected.
 7. **Deploy and Monitor**: Deploy your rules to a production environment and monitor their performance.
 Adjust rules as needed based on real-world outcomes.

-## Video Tutorial

-For a detailed walkthrough, check out this YouTube video that demonstrates setting up and using an AI Rule Engine:

-{% include embed/youtube.html id='mFlq5imGTN8' %}

 ## Best Practices